 - Create body shop installation kits.
 Build parts kits with assigned part numbers for standard installations.
-The kits should include sealers, sanding discs, tape, clips and any other needed items.
+The kits should include sealers, sanding discs, tape, clips, and any other needed items.
 Because insurance companies typically pay for items with a part number, this should simplify the payment process.

 - Get involved in local high schools and encourage kids to consider technician careers.
 I think everyone agrees that we need to attract more talent to our field.
 Some of my 20 Group members work with high schools in their communities to help students learn about options for automotive careers.
 If you do this, be sure to explain the great earning potential of fixed ops work.

 - Track closing ratios on failed items by advisor.
 Failed items on multi-point inspections have to be repaired.
 The question is, will they be serviced at your dealership or a competitor?
-Monitor which service advisors close these items successfully, then coach the ones who do not.
+Monitor which service advisors close these items successfully, then coach the ones who don't.
 Consider service advisor training for those team members needing more help.
 (NCMi has a great course.)

 - Make expense analysis and reduction a priority.
-A common worry from fixed ops directors is in our meetings is that they have gotten lax on expense management.
+A common worry from fixed ops directors in our meetings is that they have gotten lax on expense management.
 Almost universally, my members feel it is time to analyze all billings and look for reductions from their vendors.

 - Require advisors and managers to pre-write repair orders at the end of the day.
 Reviewing all scheduled work helps make sure parts are available and ready for customers.
 Management can also use the advanced notice to make recommendations about the proper word tracks for increased sales.

 - Track parts fill rate by repair order.
-Having only 6 of 7 need parts for a repair order is zero fill rate for the repair order because you were unable to complete the work.
+Having only 6 of 7 needed parts for a repair order is zero fill rate for the repair order because you were unable to complete the work.